bethanyrobertson/shape-generator-tool/README.md

 Error screen during deployment<br/>

 ### What changes would you make to this project now that it's deployed?

-#What would you improve and/or add to this project now that it's deployed?
+What would you improve and/or add to this project now that it's deployed?

 I'd totally revamp my layout options to make them way more flexible.
-First, I'd throw in a simple drag-and-drop system so I can move text boxes wherever I want without all that coding hassle.
-Then I'd add some quick templates - maybe a few columns, some image-text combos, and those cool card layouts everyone's using now.
-For text inputs, I'd make them actually look good for once!
-Different sizes, custom borders, maybe even some color options to match my style.
-Nothing too fancy, just practical stuff that lets me arrange things my way without fighting with the interface.
-I'd definitely add some toggles for spacing too.
+First, I'd throw in a simple drag-and-drop system so I can move text boxes and shapes around fluidly.
+Then I'd add some quick templates - maybe a few columns, some image-text combos.
+I would love to continue to iterate on this as an internal tool for my marketing team, so that they are able to create simple on-brand graphics for events and social media with some design constraints to keep consistency.